 To handle the kayak tracking issues, you should pay a specific concentration in the fin adjusting process.
-Alter the fin position from upside to the downside until you get a hold to the straight kayak route.
+Alter the fin position from the upside to the downside until you get a hold of the straight kayak route.
 However, ignore the unsteady mode of the waves from time to time.

 Whether you use a rudder, skeg, or fin, the total system maintenance should be up-to-date.